dapangmao/minitwit/README.md

-Steps to deploy Flask minitwit on Google App Enginee
+Steps to deploy Flask's minitwit on Google App Enginee
 ---